SokhengDin/Boilerplate-Fastapi/README.md

 5. Maintain type annotations

 ## 📄 License

-MIT License - Use freely for personal and commercial projects.
+ Use freely for personal and commercial projects.